-Our Staff at Friedlander is highly trained, motivated, and eager to assist your Troop with a program that promises to give your Scouts the ultimate summer camping experience.
-Our Staff will do everything possible to exceed your Unit's needs and expectations.
+Supporting our Program is a highly trained, motivated, and eager staff to assist your Troop with a program that promises to give your Scouts the ultimate summer camping experience.
+Our Staff will do everything possible to exceed your Troop's needs and expectations.
 If there is any assistance we can provide before your arrival, please share it with us.
 We will accommodate your needs to the best of our ability.